CESARDELATORRE/MLNETAnomalyDetectionCCFraud/Readme.md

 The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.

-Using those datasets we will build a model that when predicting it will analyze a transaction and predict a fraud value of 0 or 1.
+Using those datasets we will build a model that when predicting it will analyze a transaction and predict a fraud value of false or true.

 ## DataSet